The Night Tube

 Night Tube runs on Friday and Saturday nights on the Central, Jubilee, Northern, Piccadilly and Victoria lines.

 Night Tube fares are off-peak.
 Day Travelcards are valid on the day of issue (using the date printed on the card), and for journeys starting before 04:30 the following day.

 Step-free access at Night Tube stations is the same as during the day service.

 All stations will continue to be staffed by London Underground employees while train services are running, just as we do in the day.
 Staff will be visible and available to help you with any queries.

-We are working hard with our policing partners to ensure the Tube network remains a safe, low crime environment.
+We are also working hard with our policing partners to ensure the Tube network remains a safe, low crime environment.

-Night bus maps are available for all routes - just enter the route or area you are interested in to see where night services are available.
+We also have an extensive network of night buses to and from Night Tube stations.
+Night bus maps are available for all routes - enter the route or area you are interested in to see where night services are available.

 The Night Tube cuts night-time journeys by an average of 20 minutes, with some cut by more than an hour.
 It will also play a vital role in opening up London's night-time economy.